ANDALUCÍA - GRANADA - PREMIOS ANDALUCÍA DE GASTRONOMÍA 2022 - DAY 1

 We finished the meal with an excellent Ron Montero Licor Ron Café (rum infused with coffee).

-All in all, a fabulous meal from Chef, Antonio Lorenzo Torres, including some interesting wines from Granada.
+All in all, a fabulous meal from Chef Antonio Lorenzo Torres, including some interesting wines from Granada.
 Certainly one of the best restaurants on the Costa Tropical.
-Innovative food which is based on outstanding local product and very careful treatment.
+Innovative food based on outstanding local products and meticulous treatment.

 RESTAURANTE EL CONJURO